 - Two weeks before surgery you may be asked to stop taking drugs that make it harder for your blood to clot.
 These include aspirin, ibuprofen (Advil, Motrin), Naprosyn (Aleve, Naproxen), and others.

-- Always let your doctor know about any cold, flu, fever, herpes breakout, or other illnesses you may have before your surgery
+, herpes breakout, or other illnesses you may have before your surgery.

 The day before your surgery:

-- You may be asked to drink only clear liquids, such as broth, clear juice, and water after noon.
+- You may be asked to drink only clear liquids, such as broth, clear juice, and water after a certain time.

 On the day of your surgery: